Rayleigh, Essex: Saxon era

 One significant archaeological find was in the early 2000s at the western edge of Rayleigh, at the site of the former Park School in Rawreth Lane.
 An early Saxon cemetery site was discovered here, with 144 cremation burials and evidence of just one high-status female inhumation burial.

-By the end of the Saxon period, there was definitely a village here, as it is recorded in the Domesday Book of 1086 when it was held by Swein of Essex, the son of Robert FitzWimarc.
+By the end of the Saxon period, there was village here, as it is recorded in the Domesday Book of 1086 when it was held by Swein of Essex, the son of Robert FitzWimarc.

-The most significant historic monument in Rayleigh is the great medieval mound of Rayleigh Castle.
+The most significant historic monument is the great medieval mound of Rayleigh Castle.
 This was an early Norman motte and bailey castle, of which only the motte and its surrounding embankments remain.
 Despite the loss of its timber superstructure and later stone buildings, its height and bulk mean that it still dominates the town centre.

 Later medieval period (1154–1485)

 A courthouse was erected in Rayleigh in 1338.
 This was apparently resented by the townspeople, who turned out in force to destroy it, with 20 ringleaders later arrested and tried.

-The forests around Rayleigh were royal hunting grounds.
-It is recorded that King Henry III hunted here in 1222, and three King Edwards also visited.
+The forests around the town were royal hunting grounds.
+It is recorded that King Henry III hunted here in 1222 and three King Edwards also visited.

-One of the oldest secular buildings in Rayleigh is 91 High Street which houses Pizza Express downstairs and Rayleigh Town Museum upstairs.
+One of the oldest secular buildings is 91 High Street, which houses Rayleigh Town Museum upstairs.
 The Regal Room in the museum is dated circa 1350.
 It is suspected that some of Rayleigh's older brick built buildings may contain portions older than this.

-Rayleigh Castle gradually fell into disuse, and in 1394 King Richard II gave permission for the townspeople of Rayleigh to use the foundations as a source of stone.
+Rayleigh Castle gradually fell into disuse and, in 1394, King Richard II gave permission for the townspeople of Rayleigh to use the foundations as a source of stone.
 By this time, the site was in royal ownership and used for pasture:

-know all men of special grace who have the will to repair certain Chapel in the said town and to build a new a certain belfry we have granted them the foundations and to take away and use any stones found therein".
+"...know all men of special grace who have the will to repair certain Chapel in the said town and to build a new a certain belfry we have granted them the foundations and to take away and use any stones found therein."